Prast667/AI-IMAGE-GENERATOR/README.md

 2. Install Miniforge
 Download and install Miniforge for your operating system.

-3. Create a New Environment & Go Inside the file AI-IMAGE-GENERATOR & Create a clean environment for your AI project: conda create -n sd-env python=3.10
+3. Create a New Environment & Go Inside the file AI-IMAGE-GENERATOR in MiniForge Terminal Create a clean environment for your AI project: conda create -n sd-env python=3.10